-Winter weather varies from region to region, but regardless of where you, it is very likely at some point to face some severe winter weather accompanied by dangerously low temperatures and sometimes by strong winds, icing, sleet and freezing rain.
+Winter weather varies from region to region, but regardless of where you are, it is very likely at some point to face some severe winter weather accompanied by dangerously low temperatures and sometimes by strong winds, icing, sleet, and freezing rain.

 The National Weather Service refers to winter storms as the “Deceptive Killers” because most deaths are indirectly related to the storm.
 Instead, people die in traffic accidents on icy roads and of hypothermia from prolonged exposure to cold.
 It is essential to be prepared for winter weather before it strikes, so keep in mind the following tips:

 - Things to keep in the trunk of your car: a snow shovel, snow chains and some rock salt or other environmentally safe products to melt ice and snow, just in case your car gets stuck in snow.

 - Never pour hot water on the windshield for deicing – go for the old fashioned way: the ice scraper.
 The temperature difference between the hot water and your freezing car may crack your windshield.

 - Keep your speed steady and drive below the speed limit when roads are icy or the threat of ice is imminent.